 To meet all the requirements, a branded router (must be high-end model) would cost more than the total 24-month price bundle, which was certainly no go, and the cheaper consumer grade routers couldn't support enterprise needs.
 After rigorous testing and evaluation, CMG became the optimal choice, in all aspects - performance, features, security, price point, etc.

 The ISP strategy worked with great success.
-Within a few years, it has won the largest market share in high-speed broadband offering in Singapore, particularly among the SME space.
+Within a few years, it has won the largest market share in high-speed broadband offering, particularly among the SME space.
 And it is still growing today.

 Download CMG datasheet (contact us firstname.lastname@example.org)